tiran077/expressjs-mongodb-example/README.md

 The application is a very simple list where you can add or delete values.

-To install it, clone repository to your server.
+# configuration

 MongoDB connection string variable is MONGODB_ADDON_URI

+Installation steps

-install npm modules
+1. install npm modules

-to start application run "node ./bin/www"
+2. to start application run "node ./bin/www"